bioinformaticsdotca/BiCG_2018/module10/module1_lab.md

 ## Log In to the Collaboratory

-In your browser, go to <https://console.cancercollaboratory.org>.
-Log in using your provided credentials.
+In your browser, go to <https://console.cancercollaboratory.org> and log in using your provided credentials.

 <img src="https://github.com/bioinformaticsdotca/BiCG_2018/blob/master/module10/images/mod3_a.png?raw=true" width="750" />